MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 [!INCLUDE [global-show-blank-as](../includes/core-visuals/global-show-blank-as.md)]

 #### Value
 The **Value** toggle enables users to display the data value for each data point in the visualization.
-When enabled, the settings shown below become available allowing users to fully adjust the appearance of the data values.
+When enabled, the settings become available allowing users to fully adjust the appearance of the data values.
 [!INCLUDE [data-labels-value-field](../includes/core-visuals/data-labels-value-field.md)]
 [!INCLUDE [global-font-controls](../includes/core-visuals/global-font-controls.md)]
 [!INCLUDE [global-color-palette-fx](../includes/core-visuals/global-color-palette-fx.md)]